 However, there are a few potential drawbacks to using your own monetization platform:

-- An integration between both platforms is most ideal.
+- Integration between both platforms is most ideal.
 That way, you don’t have any development work to do.
 Most video monetization platforms are compatible with the main live streaming solutions on the market, including Dacast.

 - Next, choose an OVP that is already using a top-notch video monetization platform.
 That way, you do not need to have 2 subscriptions to 2 different platforms.
 In addition, you’re using the best solutions for live streaming and video monetization by default.